-The course IAM will be offered in slightly modified form in the spring semester (FSS) 2019.
-The dates, times and rooms can be found on portal2.
+The course IAM will be offered as in-person teaching in the spring semester (FSS) 2023.
+The dates, times and rooms can be found in the document below.
 Please also join the respective ILIAS group of the current semester since all course materials as well as potential important announcements will be solely distributed via this ILIAS group .
-Additional information can be found in this document (preliminary, please check regularly for updates).
+Additional information can be found in the document below (as of 2023) as well as in the module catalogue of your course of study.
+The information provided here is preliminary; please check back regularly for updates.

 In the preliminary chapter, the logistics of the course will be announced.
+Slides will soon be posted above.
 In the introduction we will then discuss the setup and historical development of the asset management industry in important markets, as well as the products available.

 Setting up a Fund